-The current period results include the impacts from the adoption of new accounting standards as discussed on pages 29 and 30.
+The current period results include the impacts from the adoption of new accounting standards as discussed on page 31.
 Comparative information has not been restated and, therefore, may not be comparable throughout the discussion on continuing operations.
 In addition, Comparative period segment information was restated to reflect the results of continuing operations separately from discontinued operations.